From “Martini, shaken not stirred” to

 Stars: Leonardo DiCaprio, Matt Damon, Jack Nicholson

-The first thing I should tell about this movie is its cast.
-It is almost impossible to keep all those people in one room, let alone make a whole movie out of it.
+The first thing I should tell you about this movie is its cast.
+It is almost impossible to keep all those people in one room.
+Let alone make a whole movie out of it.

-However, what makes it one of the best spy movies is that it is as much entertaining as it is thought provoking, and that it is an enthralling tale of an Undercover cop trying to infiltrate an Irish Gang.
+However, what makes it one of the best spy movies is that it is as much entertaining, as it is thought-provoking.
+It is an enthralling tale of an undercover cop trying to infiltrate an Irish Gang.

-There is not much to say about the director except to remind you that it was a Scorsese film, which won an Oscar by the way.
-But it is not something you introduce Scorsese with, as he has won multiple Oscars and been nominated more times than I can count 😉.
+There is not much to say about the director except to remind you that it was a Scorsese film.
+He won an Oscar by the way.
+But it is not something you introduce Scorsese with.
+He has won multiple Oscars and been nominated more times than I can count 😉.